ok2ju/bumped-html/README.md

 # bumped-html

-> Adds version to html files in meta tags on each bump.
+> A [bumped](https://github.com/bumped/bumped) plugin.
+Adds version to html files in meta tags on each bump.

 ```html
 <!doctype html>